rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/reaction-shipping.md

 The included plugin `imports/plugins/included/shipping` provides a shipping module structure.

-Currently `reaction-shipping` only provides flat-rate per order rules.
+Currently `demand-shipping` only provides flat-rate per order rules.
 All other rules will be added, and contributions are welcome.

 The Schema and collections are setup to support the following rules, which need to be written.